 The St. Vincent DePaul Society is an organization whose mission is to help those in need.
 It is 100% volunteer run and receives no monies from any government agency or the United Way.

 Here at St. Malachy, we have a dedicated group of volunteers who work to help others in our own community.
-The St. Malachy team has their business meetings on the first and third Mondays of each month at 6:30pm.
+The St. Malachy team has their business meetings on the second and fourth Mondays of each month at 6:30pm.

 St Vincent DePaul utilizes volunteers at its distribution center and food pantry, working from home logging client help requests, making home visits and for various clerical duties.

 In our area, to donate items or schedule a pick up, please call 317-687-1006.
 For assistance: in Marion County, please call 317-687-0169; in Hendricks County, please contact the St. Malachy Parish Office at 317-852-3195.